agoodshort/dotfiles/README.md

 - [ ] balena etcher through brew
 - [ ] wezterm on macos
 - [ ] Mission Control is left by default as karabiner keymaps are built on top of it
+- [ ] List desktop to be assigned on MacOS and display (with the right click on icon)

 ## References